 They’ve also identified some other potential areas for concern (like a lack of payment options and a new feature request), but they’ve decided to first focus on the problems above because they’re likely to significantly impact retention and acquisition.

-To solve for these needs, the business decides to work solutions into their product roadmaps.
-They adjust their product vision, strategy, and goal to align with improving the product’s usability so that their customers can more easily implement and utilize their software.
+To solve for these needs, the business decides to work solutions into its product roadmaps.
+They adjust their product vision, strategy, and goals to align with improving the product’s usability so that their customers can more easily implement and utilize their software.
 They invest the proper time, resources, and funds into UX research and design.
 Once they’ve improved the product, they send an email announcement to existing and potential customers and publish a blog post on their website to address the changes.

 On the service side, they decide to tweak the sales process to include highly personalized interactions.
 They offer unique touches (gained by data, customer feedback and surveys, buyer sentiment analysis, and active listening) in sales emails, curated online and virtual events, and more to let their prospects know they’re in tune with their needs and preferences.
 They tailor each interaction to their customers’ liking, including the cadence, format, and style with which they’re delivered.